-In the experimental platform of superconducting qubits embedded in cQED setups, driven-dissipative methods have been realized in the stabilization of single body states \cite{Murch2012,Lu2017,Grimm2020,Leghtas2015,Valenzuela2006,Magnard2018,Holland2015,Geerlings2013}, two-body states \cite{Shankar2013, Kimchi2016, Brown2022}, and manybody entangled states \cite{Ma2019}.
 In this article, we propose a scheme to dissipatively stabilize the 1-dimensional AKLT state consisting of spin-1 particles on such a platform.
-As is presented in Fig.~\ref{fig1}, a spin-1 chain can be realized with an array of superconducting transmon circuits \cite{Koch2007}, where each spin-1 particle is identified with lowest three energy levels as a qutrit \cite{Blok2021}.
-Here the dissipative element is provided by automomous feedback \cite{Shankar2013} from reservoir engineering.
+As is presented in Fig.~\ref{fig1}, a spin-1 chain can be realized with an array of superconducting transmon circuits \cite{Koch2007}, where each spin-1 particle is identified with the lowest three energy levels as a qutrit \cite{Blok2021}.
+Here the dissipative element is provided by autonomous feedback \cite{Shankar2013} from reservoir engineering.
 With two qutrits both coupled to a microwave resonator, local drives combined with cavity dissipation pump the qutrit pair into the subspace where their total spin $S_\mathrm{total}\in \{1,0\}$.
-In stabilization of the ground state of a frustration-free Hamiltonian, the manybody entangled state is achieved by applying such two-body dissipation terms simultaneously on each nearest neighbour pair as the system size scales up \cite{roy2020}.
-We thus demonstrate the viability of preparing and stabilizing a weakly entangled manybody state, the AKLT state, within devices of superconducting transmon qutrits, linear microwave resonators, and specific microwave drives.
+In stabilization of the ground state of a frustration-free Hamiltonian, the manybody entangled state is achieved by applying such two-body dissipation terms simultaneously on each nearest neighbor pair as the system size scales up \cite{Roy2020}.
+We thus demonstrate the viability of preparing and stabilizing a \refeo{4-dimensional subspace of} weakly entangled manybody states, the AKLT states, within devices of superconducting transmon qutrits, linear microwave resonators, and specific microwave drives.

 This work is structured as follows.
 In Section II, we introduce the physical models to describe the experimental platform and review the entanglement stabilizing \kz{scheme via autonomous feedback for the case of two qubits}.
 In Section III, we propose a driven-dissipative approach to stabilize the AKLT state in a superconducting qutrit array and analyze its scalability in terms of state preparation time and steady-state fidelity.
 Section IV discusses future extensions and concludes our article.